Big-Life-Lab/PHES-ODM/README.md

 ## Additional tools

-Working group members maintain other repositories with tools that use the OMD, including:
+Working group members maintain other repositories with tools that use the ODM, including:

 - [data visualization](https://github.com/Big-Life-Lab/Ottawa-COVID-Projection).
 - methods to convert Excel tables that are not in [ODM format into ODM data frame](https://github.com/jeandavidt/ODM-Import).